 Service personnel with children in State Schools in England must notify schools of their children’s eligibility for SPP by 15th January 2015.

-Service personnel with children in State Schools in England only have until 15th January 2015 to notify schools of their children’s eligibility for the Service Pupil Premium (SPP).
+Service personnel with children in state schools in England only have until 21 January 2016 to notify schools of their children’s eligibility for the Service Pupil Premium (SPP).

 The Department for Education (DfE) introduced the SPP in 2011, for maintained sector schools in England as part of the commitment to delivering the armed forces covenant.